saecki/crates.nvim/README.md

 - Automatically load when opening a Cargo.toml file (`autoload`)
 - Live update while editing (`autoupdate`)
 - Show compatible version
-    - indicate if compatible version is a pre-release
+    - Indicate if compatible version is a pre-release
-    - indicate if compatible version is yanked
+    - Indicate if compatible version is yanked
-    - indicate if no version is compatible
+    - Indicate if no version is compatible
 - Show best upgrade candidate
 - Open floating window with all versions
     - Select a version by pressing enter (`popup.keys.select`)
 - Open floating window with all features
+    - Navigate through the feature history
+    - Indicate if a feature is enabled directly
+    - Indicate if a feature is enabled transitively

 ![image](https://user-images.githubusercontent.com/43008152/134776663-aae0d50a-ee6e-4539-a766-8cccc629c21a.png)